Camper Parent Questions

 Camp Conquest started as a nonprofit in 2013 by Mark and Amanda Price.
 Mark was a commercial insurance broker for 24 years and applies a lot of Risk Management and safety into the day-to-day operations to keep everyone safe.

 Amanda is a Family Nurse Practitioner and has a practice in Arlington called Faith Family Medical.
-Amanda is the Medical Director at Camp Conquest and heads up the Medical Station at Camp Conquest.
+Amanda is the Medical Director and heads up the Medical Station at Camp Conquest.
 There will be 2 to 3 medical providers in the Medical Station during each week of camp.
-If anyone gets sick, has a splinter, blister, stomach ache, needs medication, or talk about the cute boy in cabin 4, they are there to help and listen, day and night.
+If anyone gets sick, has a splinter, blister, stomach ache, needs medication, or medical emergencies they are there to help and listen, day and night.

 How do I register my camper for Camp Conquest?